Secure Software Development Methodologies: A Multivocal Literature Review: Introduction

-To summarize, the contributions of our research are: \begin{itemize} \item We systematized security practices involved in 28 secure software development methodologies. \item Our systematization covers practices integrated in the usual software development lifecycle and auxiliary (often non-technical) practices that support software security. \item We systematize the existing evaluation approaches for secure software development methodologies. \item We report on the discovered gaps that require more attention in the research community. \end{itemize}
+To summarize, the contributions of our research are: \begin{itemize} \item we systematized security practices involved in 28 SSDMs; \item our systematization covers practices integrated in the SDLC and auxiliary (non-technical) practices that support software security; \item we systematize the existing evaluation approaches for secure software development methodologies; \item we report on the discovered gaps that require more attention in the research community. \end{itemize}